eBay: Seller Center

 Holly Brousseau - Project Manager

-The Beast.
-Ebay Seller Center is an information resource for all sellers from first time users to professional online merchants.
-At 200+ pages this site was well overdue for an information architecture audit.
+Ebay Seller Center is an information resource for all eBay sellers - from first time users to professional online merchants.
+At 300+ pages this site was overdue for an information architecture audit.
 I was brought on as lead UX designer to perform the audit and lead the new site redesign.
 We defined the problem as solving for a method to present detailed selling information to every skill level of user in a digestible fashion.

 Our team reduced the site to 77 pages with a completely different organizational structure and a completely new UI/IA.